 When Should I Check My Credit?

 It’s important to check both your credit report and credit score regularly.
 If you are looking to secure credit for a mortgage, car loan, or personal loan, get copies of your credit report and check your credit score BEFORE submitting an application for new credit.
 When a consumer requests a credit report, it is considered as a “soft inquiry” and your credit score will not be affected negatively.
 Always check your credit reports and scores before you apply for new credit.

 Consumers are entitled to receive one free credit report from Transunion, Experian, and Equifax every twelve months.

 Get Legal Help

-Flitter Milz is a consumer protection law firm that represents victims of inaccurate credit reporting and the problems that stem from errors that are not corrected, such as loan denial, an increase in interest rate, or a lowered credit limit.
+Flitter Milz is a nationally recognized consumer protection law firm that represents victims of inaccurate credit reporting and the problems that stem from errors that are not corrected, such as loan denial, increased interest rates, or lowered credit limits.
 Contact Us to discuss problems on your credit report.
 There is no cost for the consultation.